REAL VR, FAKE VR

 Initially as a response to the challenges of Unity software and GoPro rigs, the project has attempted to create 360°/VR content bypassing technology where possible.
 In a culture where digital imagery is the norm, these experiments embrace playfulness, imperfections and the visible maker’s marks to create believable environments.

-This website illustrates my iterative approach to the project including process development, videos and journal, as well as interviews with practitioners.
+This website illustrates my iterative approach to the project including process development images and videos.
 Real VR, Fake VR was the outcome of my first year studying at the MA Design Products at the Royal College of Art.
+This project became the foundation for producing work throughout the second year.
 Since graduating in July, 2019, the technique has been developed as an interactive activity at the V&A museum under the title Craft VR.